AmulyaWalimbe/Task01---Descriptive-Stats/README.md

 Both scripts parse this and convert it to the midpoint of the range (`249.5` in the example above) before computing statistics.
-This decision is documented further in `Comparison between With Pd& Without Pd.pdf`.
+This decision is documented further in `Comparison between With Pd & Without Pd.pdf`.

 ## How to run